Team AdvantageClub.ai

 It is not necessary that the point based reward system may be to the liking of everyone.

-- Rewards not liked by employees : Employees may dislike the rewards provided by the point-based system.
+- Rewards not liked by employees : Employees may dislike the rewards provided by the point-based employee incentive programs.
 They may want to use something other than the store or restaurant that is part of the redeemable rewards.
 In fact, they may be less motivated after learning that the reward is for a specific restaurant or store.

 - Points redemption is low : Employees may forget about their points and rewards or fail to redeem them before the expiry date, or move on to new jobs.